James Spader

-His television roles include those of attorney Alan Shore in the last season of The Practice (2003–2004) and its spin-off Boston Legal (2004–2008), a role which earned him three Primetime Emmy Awards for Outstanding Lead Actor in a Drama Series He's also known for his role as Robert California in the sitcom The Office (2011–2012).
-He currently stars as Raymond "Red" Reddington in the NBC crime series The Blacklist (2013–present).
+His television roles include the attorney Alan Shore in the last season of The Practice (2003–2004) and its spin-off Boston Legal (2004–2008), which earned him three Primetime Emmy Awards for Outstanding Lead Actor in a Drama Series.
+He portrayed Robert California in the sitcom The Office (2011–2012).
+He then starred as Raymond Reddington in the NBC crime thriller series The Blacklist (2013–2023), for which he received two Golden Globe Award nominations for Best Actor – Television Series Drama.

 Early life and education

-Spader was born on February 7, 1960, in Boston and is the youngest of three children.
+Spader was born on February 7, 1960, in Boston, Massachusetts, and is the youngest of three children.
 His parents, Jean (née Fraser) and Stoddard ("Todd") Greenwood Spader, were both teachers.
+He grew up on the north shore near Andover, Massachusetts, and in Marion, Massachusetts, near Cape Cod.
+He worked at the General Grocery Store where he was simply known as "Jimmy".
 He has two older sisters, Libby Spader and Annie Spader.
 According to Spader, he had a very progressive and liberal upbringing.
 "I was always around dominant and influential women, and that left a great impression".
-Spader is a sixth-generation descendant of Connecticut politician Seth P. Beers, Co-Founder of American School for the Deaf Laurent Clerc is his 3rd great-grandfather.
+Spader is a sixth-generation descendant of Connecticut politician Seth P. Beers.
+Laurent Clerc, co-founder of the American School for the Deaf, is his 3rd great-grandfather.

 During his early education, he attended many private schools, including The Pike School in Andover where his mother taught art, and the Brooks School in North Andover where his father was a teacher.
-He later transferred to Phillips Academy, befriended former President John F. Kennedy's son John F. Kennedy, Jr., dropped out at the age of seventeen, and moved to New York City to pursue his acting career.
+He later transferred to Phillips Academy, befriended President John F. Kennedy's son John F. Kennedy Jr., dropped out at the age of seventeen, and moved to New York City to pursue his acting career.
 While studying to become a full-time actor, Spader undertook jobs including bartending, teaching yoga, driving a meat truck, loading railroad cars, and being a stable boy.